hybridgroup/gocv/README.md

 # Go OpenCV3

-Go bindings for the [OpenCV 3](http://opencv.org/) computer vision package.
+Golang bindings for the [OpenCV 3](http://opencv.org/) computer vision package.

-Supports the latest OpenCV v3.3
+Supports the latest release of OpenCV (v3.3) on as many platforms as we can.

 ## How to use